Building an Employee Server with FastMCP

 - You should see a list of all the tools your server exposes

-- Optional: you can interact with each tool by clicking on its name in the list and sending the different parameters it requires
+- Optional: you can interact with each tool by clicking its name in the list and providing the required parameters

 Step 3: Expose Server with ngrok